trevor-moon/matlab-style-guide/README.md

 Additional background information can be found [here](#additional-background).

-## Style-Guide
+## Style Guide

+**Disclaimer:** The [style guide][proposed-style-guide] in this project is my opinion.
+However, it follows most of the content/consensus in prior documentation.

-Briefly, most of the previously developed style guides and naming convention documents are inspired by the same 2 or 3 sources.
+> Briefly, most of the previously developed style guides and naming convention documents are inspired by the same 2 or 3 sources.
+>

-- [MATLAB Style 2.0][matlab-style-2.0]
+> - [MATLAB Style 2.0][matlab-style-2.0]
-- [Elements of MATLAB Style][elements-matlab-style] with [updates][elements-matlab-style-updates]
+> - [Elements of MATLAB Style][elements-matlab-style] with [updates][elements-matlab-style-updates]
-- [MATLAB Programming Style Guide][programming-style-guide]
+> - [MATLAB Programming Style Guide][programming-style-guide]
+>

-For more downloadable or linked resources, see [Resources](#resources).
+> For more downloadable or linked resources, see [Resources](#resources).

-### Proposed
+### My Recommendation

-A complete proposed style-guide can be found [here][proposed-style-guide] - Do not want to bore with all the details upfront :)

-If you do not like the proposed style conventions above, have questions, or have recommendations, please consider
+The complete style guide can be found [here][proposed-style-guide].

+Do you disagree or see problems?
+Maybe questions or recommendations?
+Consider one or more of the following

 - [Contributing](#contributing)
 - [See alternatives](#resources)